athertahir/development-with-wildfly/Lab Guides/md files/Chapter03/Episode_2.md

 # Lab : Right-Sizing Your Services
+In this episode, you will learn what Swarm does to create your services with only those dependencies that are necessary for them.
+Finally, you will learn how to further modify the service creation size and behavior using hollow JARs and thin JARs.

 #### Lab Environment
 You can perform this lab on VM or your PC.
 Run the following commands one by one to setup lab environment: